sukhbinder/fill_in_the_blanks/README.md

 ``barun.csv`` is the file tat all questions have been added.

-Tip: Create a batch file, so the kid can just click on the batch file and practice the questions if any.
+**Tip**: Create a batch file, so the kid can just click on the batch file and practice the questions if any.